EliaTogni/Univault/Quiz Statistical Methods for Machine Learning.md

 	And now choosing $\varepsilon_h = \sqrt{\frac{1}{2m}\Big(\ln{\frac{1}{w(h)}} + \ln{\frac{2}{\delta}}\Big)}$, we get that $\mathbb{P}(\exists h \in \mathcal{H}) : \vert \ell_{\mathcal{D}}(h) - \ell_S(h) \vert > \varepsilon_h \geq \sum_{h \in \mathcal{H}} \delta w(h) \leq \delta$.<br />
 	A consequence of this analysis is that, with probability at least $1 - \delta$ with respect to the training set random draw, we have that $\ell_{\mathcal{D}}(h) \leq \ell_S(h) + \sqrt{\frac{1}{2m}\Big(\ln{\frac{1}{w(h)}} + \ln{\frac{2}{\delta}}\Big)}$.<br />
 	Now, using a theoretic technique we can encode each tree predictor $h$ as a binary string $\sigma(h)$ of length $\vert \sigma(h) \vert = \mathcal{O}(N_h \log{d})$.
 Thanks to Kraft inequality, we can associate a weight $w(h) = 2^{-\vert \sigma(h) \vert}$ to each tree predictor $h$ in order to get the bound shown at the beginning.
-- **Write the formula for the $K$-fold cross validation estimate.
+23) **Write the formula for the $K$-fold cross validation estimate.
 Explain the main quantities occurring in the formula.**
 	The **$K$-fold CV estimate** of $\mathbb{E}\big[\ell_{\mathcal{D}}(A)\big]$ on $S$, denoted by $\ell_S^{CV}(A)$, is computed as follows: we run $A$ on each training part $S_{-i}$ of the folds $i = 1, ..., K$ and obtain the predictors $h_1 =A(S_{-1}), ..., h_K =  A(S_{-K})$.
 We then compute the (rescaled) errors on the testing part of each fold, $\ell_{S_i}(h_i) = \frac{K}{m} \sum_{(x, y) \in  S_i} \ell(y, h_i(x))$.<br />
 	Finally, we compute the CV estimate by averaging these errors $\ell_{S}^{CV}(A) = \frac{1}{K} \sum_{i = 1}^{K} \ell_{S_i}(h_i)$.
-- **Write the pseudo-code for computing the nested cross validation estimate.**
+24) **Write the pseudo-code for computing the nested cross validation estimate.**
 	![[K-fold Nested Cross Validation.png]]
-- **Write the mathematical definition of consistency for an algorithm $A$.**
+25) **Write the mathematical definition of consistency for an algorithm $A$.**
 	A learning algorithm $A$ is **consistent** with respect to a loss function $\ell$ if for any data distribution $\mathcal{D}$ it holds that $\underset{m \to \infty}{\operatorname{lim}}\mathbb{E}\Big[\ell_{\mathcal{D}}(A(S_m))\Big] = \ell_{\mathcal{D}}(f^*)$ where the expectation is with respect to the random draw of the training set $S_m$ of size $m$ from the distribution $\mathcal{D}$, and $\ell_{\mathcal{D}}(f^*)$ is the Bayes risk for $(\mathcal{D}, \ell)$.
-- **Write the statement of the no-free-lunch theorem.**
+26) **Write the statement of the no-free-lunch theorem.**
 	For any sequence $a_1 , a_2 , . . .$ of positive numbers converging to zero and such that $\frac{1}{16}≥ a_1 ≥ a_2 ≥ · · ·$ and for any consistent learning algorithm $A$ for binary classification with zero-one loss, there exists a data distribution $\mathcal{D}$ such that $\ell_{\mathcal{D}}(f^*) = 0$ and $\mathbb{E}\Big[\ell_{\mathcal{D}}(A(S_m))\Big] \geq a_m \quad \forall m \geq 1$.<br />
 	Theorem of No Free Lunch does not prevent a consistent algorithm from converging fast to the Bayes risk for specific distributions $\mathcal{D}$.
 What the theorem shows is that if $A$ converges to the Bayes risk for any data distribution, then it will converge arbitrarily slow for some of these distributions.
-- **Write the mathematical definition of nonparametric learning algorithm.
+27) **Write the mathematical definition of nonparametric learning algorithm.
 Define the main quantities occurring in the formula.**
 	We say that $A$ is a **nonparametric learning algorithm** if $A$'s approssimation error vanishes as $m$ grows to infinity.
 Formally, $\underset{m \to \infty}{\operatorname{lim}}\underset{h \in \mathcal{H}_m}{\operatorname{min}}\ell_{\mathcal{D}}(h^*) = \ell_{\mathcal{D}}(f^*)$.
-- **Name one nonparametric learning algorithm and one parametric learning algorithm.**
+28) **Name one nonparametric learning algorithm and one parametric learning algorithm.**
 	Some examples of nonparametric learning algorithms are $k$-nearest neighboors and greedy decision tree classifiers.
 Some examples of parametric learning algorithms are linear regression and logistic regression.
-- **Write the mathematical conditions on $k$ ensuring consistency for the $k-NN$ algorithm.**
+29) **Write the mathematical conditions on $k$ ensuring consistency for the $k-NN$ algorithm.**
 	The standard $k-NN$ algorithm is nonparametric but not known to be consistent for any fixed value of $k$.
 Indeed, one can only show that $\underset{m \to \infty}{\operatorname{lim}}\mathbb{E}\Big[\ell_{\mathcal{D}}(k-NN(S_m))\Big] \leq \ell_{\mathcal{D}}(f^*) + 2 \sqrt{\frac{\ell_{\mathcal{D}}(f^*)}{k}}$ for any data distribution $\mathcal{D}$.
 However, if we let $k$ be chosen as a function $k_m$ of the training set size, then the algorithm becomes consistent provided $k_m \to \infty$ and $k_m = o(m)$.
-- **Write the formula for the Lipschitz condition in a binary classification problem.
+30) **Write the formula for the Lipschitz condition in a binary classification problem.
 Define the main quantities occurring in the formula.**
 	We may define consistency with respect to a restricted class of distributions $\mathcal{D}$.
 For example, in binary classification we may restrict to all distributions $\mathcal{D}$ such that $\eta(x) = \mathbb{P}(Y = 1 \vert X = x)$ is a Lipschitz function on $\mathcal{X}$.
 Formally, there exists $0 < c < \infty$ such that $\vert \eta(x) - \eta(x')\vert \leq c \Vert x - x' \Vert \quad \text{ for all } x, x' \in \mathcal{X}$.
 Technically, this conditions implies that $\eta$ is Lipschitz in $\mathcal{X}$.
 This is a restriction on the set of all allowed $\eta$ as $c < \infty$ implies continuity (but the opposite is not true).
-- **Write the rate at which the risk of a consistent learning algorithm for binary classification vanish as a function of the training set size $m$ and the dimension $d$ under Lipschitz assumptions.**
+31) **Write the rate at which the risk of a consistent learning algorithm for binary classification vanish as a function of the training set size $m$ and the dimension $d$ under Lipschitz assumptions.**
 	Under Lipschitz assumptions on $\eta$, the typical convergence rate to Bayes risk is $m^{−1/(d+1)}$ (exponentially slow in $d$).
-- **Explain the curse of dimensionality.**
+32) **Explain the curse of dimensionality.**
 	Te convergence rate $m^{\frac{-1}{d+1}}$ implies that to get $\varepsilon$-close to the Bayes Risk, we need a training set size $m$ of order $\varepsilon^{-(d+1)}$.
 We may define consistency with respect to a restricted class of distributions ￼￼.
 For exampleThis exponential dependence on the number of features of the training set size is known a curse of dimensionality and refers to the difficulty of learning in a nonparametric setting when datapoints live in a high-dimensional space.
-- **Why non parametric algorithm cannot be consistent?
+33) **Why non parametric algorithm cannot be consistent?
 (BONUS)**
-- **Write the bound on the risk of $1-NN$ binary classifier under Lipschitz assumptions.**
+34) **Write the bound on the risk of $1-NN$ binary classifier under Lipschitz assumptions.**
 	$\mathbb{E}\Big[\ell_{\mathcal{D}}(A(S_m))\Big] \leq 2 \ell_{\mathcal{D}}(f^*) + \varepsilon_m$, where $A$ denotes the $1-NN$ algorithm, $S_m$ the training set of size $m$, $\ell_{\mathcal{D}}(f^*)$ is the Bayes risk, and $\varepsilon_m$ is a quantity that vanishes for $m \to \infty$.
-- **Can the ERM over linear classifiers be computed efficiently?
+35) **Can the ERM over linear classifiers be computed efficiently?
 Can it be approximated efficiently?
 Motivate your answers.**

-- **Write the system of linear inequalities stating the condition of linear separability for a training set for binary classfication.**
+36) **Write the system of linear inequalities stating the condition of linear separability for a training set for binary classfication.**
 	A training set $(x_1, y_1), ..., (x_m, y_m)$ is linearly separable where here exists a linear classifier with zero training error.
 In other words, there exists a separating hyperplane $u \in \mathbb{R}^d$ such that $\gamma(u) \overset{\text{def}}{=}\underset{t = 1, ..., m}{\operatorname{min}} y_t u^{\top}x_t > 0$.<br />
 	We can write the condition of linear separability as a system of linear inequalities, and this solution can be found in polynomial time using an algorithm for linear programming $\cases{ u^\top x_t > 0 \quad \text{ if }t = 1 \cr \cr ... \quad \text{ } \quad \text{ } \quad \text{ }... \cr \cr u^\top x_t > 0 \quad \text{ if } t = m}$
-- **Write the pseudo-code for the Perceptron algorithm.**
+37) **Write the pseudo-code for the Perceptron algorithm.**
 	![[Perceptron Algorithm.png]]
-- **Write the statement of the Perceptron convergence theorem.
-Bonus points if you provide the proof.**
+38) **Write the statement of the Perceptron convergence theorem.
 	(**Convergence of Perceptron**): let $(x_1, y_1), ...,  (x_m, y_m)$ be a linearly separable training set.
 Then the Perceptron algorithm terminates after a number of updates not bigger than $\Bigg(\underset{u: \gamma(u) \geq 1}{\operatorname{min}} \Vert u \Vert^2 \Bigg)\Bigg( \underset{t = 1, ..., m}{\operatorname{max}} \Vert x_t \Vert^2 \Bigg)$<br />
 	The apparently stonger margin constraint $\gamma(u) \geq 1$ is actually achievable by any separating hyperplane $u$.
 Indeed, if $\gamma(u) > 0$, then $y_tu^{\top}x_t \geq \gamma(u)$ is equivalent to $y_tv^{\top}x_t \geq 1$ for $v = u/\gamma(u)$.
 Hence, $\gamma(u) \geq 1$ can be achieved simply by rescaling $u$.<br />
 	**Proof**: let $w_0 = (0, ..., 0)$ be the initial hyperplane.
 Let $w_M$ be the hyperplane after $M$ updates and let $t_M \in \{1, ..., m\}$ be the index of the training example $(x_{t_M}, y_{t_M})$ that caused the $M$-th update $w_M = w_{M −1} + y_{t_M} x_{t_M}$.
 We prove an upper bound on $M$ by deriving upper and lower bounds on $\Vert w_M \Vert \Vert u \Vert$.
 We start by observing that<br />